jason-smart/1701QCA-Assessment2/index.md

 ## Next steps ##
 *Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*
+To continue the development of the idea I need to build a sturdier and more aesthetic model of the robot itself.
+Using higher quality materials and better space management to internally store the microbit and wires.
+Ideally it would be made out of metal but the likeliness of this is low, instead it will probably be made of some sort of wood or stronger card.
+Another step forward would be further refining the code to make it more optimised and easier to read.
+The circuit in itself is also rather messy with redundancies and too many wires.
+Soldering and shorter wires could greatly benefit this issue as well as improve the aesthetic.